 The course features a series of practical tutorials in which participants carry out exercises, further developing skills learnt during the course.

-A PostGIS database will be developed, populated and queried using tools and plugins available in QGIS.
-Participants will learn how to fetch data using SQL queries and how to use PostGIS functions.
+A Spatialite database will be developed, populated and queried using tools and plugins available in QGIS.
+Participants will learn how to fetch data using SQL queries and how to use Spatialite functions.